demerle/deeroot-shop/README.md

 - Container orchestration with Docker and docker-compose
 - CI/CD pipeline implementation with GitHub Actions
 - Database design and optimization with Spring Data JPA

-## Future Enhancements

-- [ ] Email notifications for order confirmations
-- [ ] Sign in with Google
-- [ ] Adding more features to my admin page
-- [ ]

-## Contributing
-This is a personal learning project, but feedback and suggestions are welcome!
-Feel free to open an issue or reach out.

 ## Contact